The Best Apres Ski In Europe

 2. Val Thorens, France

 The highest resort in Europe is home to Europe’s highest open-air club and that’s only the beginning of the apres scene here.
-Long seen as Meribel and Courchevel’s noisy neighbour, Val Thorens has come a long way from purely cheap uni trips are young farmers parties.
-A host of luxury hotels and residences have brought the party up a notch, becoming our favourite apres spot in France.
+Long seen as Meribel and Courchevel’s noisy neighbour, Val Thorens has come a long way from cheap uni trips and young farmers parties.
+A host of luxury hotels and residences have brought the party up a notch, becoming one of our favourite apres spots in France.

-The Folie Douce high up above town is where the party starts, with stunning views down the valley it’s a smaller Folie than the likes of Val d’Isere but this only makes it even livelier with the party spilling out onto the slopes above.
+The Folie Douce, high up above the town, is where the party starts with stunning views down the valley.
+It’s a smaller Folie than the likes of Val d’Isere but this only makes it even livelier with the party spilling out onto the slopes above.
 It’s a hectic ski back to town where the apres scene can carry on until the early hours if you head to Malaysia the largest underground club the mountains have to offer.

-The Frog and Roast Beef is the highest pub in Europe and is a lively destination straight of the slopes and no apres ski afternoon is complete without a classic singalong in Cafe Snesko, stay later and they may well set the bar on fire.3
+The Frog and Roast Beef is the highest pub in Europe and is a lively destination straight of the slopes but no apres ski afternoon is complete without a classic singalong in Cafe Snesko, stay later and they may well set the bar on fire.